skywind3000/vim-quickui/MANUAL.md

 ### Menu

-Display a dropdown menubar at top of the screen:
+Displays a dropdown menubar at the top of the screen:

 ![](https://skywind3000.github.io/images/p/quickui/mainmenu.png)